GMT +1 hour

 Explore the romantic floating city

-Lying in northeast Italy in the lush Veneto region, timeless Venice is a floating city of opera, melodrama, tragedy and comedy that has been the gateway to the Orient for hundreds of years.
+Lying in the north east of Italy in the lush Veneto region, timeless Venice is a floating city of opera, melodrama, tragedy and comedy that has been the gateway to the Orient for hundreds of years.

 Best time to visit